Hip and Knee Replacement Surgery (Arthroplasty) | Prince Court Medical Centre

 For many people, joint pain can affect the way they walk, sleep, work, and engage with daily life.
 When simple tasks like climbing stairs or getting out of bed start to feel difficult, joint replacement surgery may be recommended to offer relief and restore independence.

-When Is Arthroplasty Recommended?
+When Is Hip and Knee Replacement Surgery Recommended?

 Arthroplasty, commonly referred to as joint replacement surgery, is a highly effective surgical procedure designed to restore function and relieve pain in a damaged joint.
 Most often performed on the hip and knee, arthroplasty may also be recommended for the shoulder, elbow, or smaller joints of the hand and ankle when conservative treatments no longer provide relief.